NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsF.clean.rst

 | Location | DJToolkit 1.16                                                   |
 +----------+------------------------------------------------------------------+

 This function reads the backup date from the file header and returns it into the variable bk.
 The parameter can either be a channel number for an open channel, or it can be the filename (in quotes) of a closed file.
 If the returned value is negative, it is a normal QDOS error code.
-If the value returned is positve, it can be  converted to a string be calling DATE$(bk).
+If the value returned is positive, it can be  converted to a string be calling DATE$(bk).
 In normal use, a files backup date is never set by QDOS, however, users who have WinBack or a similar backup utility program will see proper backup dates if the file has been backed up.

 **EXAMPLE**